 |Common Courses||Crime & justice, social psychology, education & society|

 Through sociology courses, even introductory courses, students learn a variety of sociology-related skills, including understanding how human behavior affects culture.
 These skills can help students as they come to understand the individuals they study and work with in research or in their daily lives.
 Acquired skills may include:

-- Insight into group behavior: Identify people who will work well together or make assessments about what is happening to disturb the group dynamic.
+- Insight into group behavior: Identify people who will work well together or make assessments about what is happening to disturb the group dynamics.

 - Cultural understanding: Familiarize yourself with cultural trends that affect how society works.

 - Cross-cultural understanding: Grow to understand how other cultures work and develop an appreciation for them.

 - Interaction with other cultures: Understand how to work well with races, genders and backgrounds different from your own and understand the diversity in the world today.

 - Recognize ethical issues in research: Understand how ethics vary in different cultures, groups and societies and how to address them.